SigmaUSD vs the competition.

-Decentralized Oracle Pool model, not to mention decentralized governance allowing contracts to be updated.
+Decentralized Oracle Pool model, not to mention decentralized oracle governance allowing contracts to be updated.

-If something is decentralized it is resilient.
+If something is decentralized the focus is resilience.
 SigmaUSD clearly sets a new standard.

 The next aspect to look at is liquidations.
 While participating in SigmaUSD there are no forced liquidations.
 The underlying collateralized reserves are held within a 400–800% range.
 Meaning at worst the value of the collateralized SigmaUSD drops below 400% of the value in reserve.
 In the event another of Black Friday, the contract simply locks.